2026 Program

 2:00 PM

 Based on insights from his podcast The Job Market Sht Show*, this talk examines what it feels like to operate inside today’s hiring landscape and why confidence, clarity, and connection have eroded.
-Rather than offering quick fixes, Josh challenges leaders to rethink what hiring is truly optimizing for—and what a more intentional future could look like
+Rather than offering quick fixes, Josh challenges leaders to rethink what hiring is truly optimizing for—and what a more intentional future could look like.

 Josh Levine | Author, Educator, and Advocate for a Better Work Future